kristov/oa/README.md

 Writing an address to finit causes the kernel to call that function pointer.
 It is expected that this function will initialize a "program" by loading other functions into memory and set up more queues in the system.

 For example a shell program would attach a callback to the consumer of the stdin queue (overriding the default "echo" consumer) as well as set up a chunk of memory as a line buffer.

+## Motivation

+Operating systems are usually preemptive multitasking.
+They were born from a time when the usual mode